menu

 Dayton - Otho is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dayton - Otho is a town of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dayton - Otho who work in management occupations (15.99%), office and administrative support (6.75%), and sales jobs (6.06%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle